fmil95/recvx-decomp/README.md

 ```
 <!-- PROGRESS-END -->

-## Build
+## Building

 The very first step should be to clone the repository:
 ```
 git clone --recursive https://github.com/fmil95/recvx-decomp.git
 ```

-If you plan on contributing, your next step should be to perform a disassembly of the ROM using splat in order to obtain the MIPS required for function matching.
-And if you are on Windows, you'll have to either install Linux or use WSL for this step, because otherwise the tool won't work.
-You have to place your copy of the SLUS_201.84 file in the config folder, and afterwards install splat with the following bash command:
+If you plan on contributing, your next step should be to perform a disassembly of the ROM using splat in order to obtain the MIPS assembly required for function matching, for this a python installation is necessary.

+You have to place your copy of the SLUS_201.84 file in the config folder, and afterwards install splat with the following command:
 ```
 pip install -r config/requirements.txt
 ```